Safecast/safepulse/README.md

 # SafePulse

 An open-source high-voltage power supply (HVPS) and pulse counter designed for Geiger tubes.
+The Safepulse is utilized in the newest version of Safecast devices, the [bGeigieZen](https://bgeigiezen.safecast.jp)

 ![Safepulse V1 2 5](https://github.com/user-attachments/assets/01187aea-f0d5-4131-9eaa-2dc47d206e59)
 ---